Skip to content

 Everything changed when the government introduced the FBT exemption for low-emission vehicles in 2022.

-For eligible EVs and (previously) PHEVs below the luxury car tax threshold (as of FY 2024-25: $91,387):
+For eligible EVs (and previously PHEVs) below the luxury car tax threshold (FY 2025-26: $91,387):

 • the car benefit is exempt from FBT